riatelab/osrm/README.md

 ![](http://cranlogs.r-pkg.org/badges/osrm?color=brightgreen)
 [![Travis-CI Build Status](https://travis-ci.org/rCarto/osrm.svg?branch=master)](https://travis-ci.org/rCarto/osrm)

-***Shortest Paths and Travel Time from OpenStreetMap via an OSRM API / Temps de trajet et matrices de distances entre points avec OpenStreetMap via une [API OSRM](http://project-osrm.org/)***
+***Interface Between R and the OpenStreetMap-Based Routing Service [OSRM](http://project-osrm.org/)***

 ![](http://f.hypotheses.org/wp-content/blogs.dir/1909/files/2015/10/route1.png)

 ## Description
 OSRM is a routing service based on OpenStreetMap data.
 See <http://project-osrm.org/> for more information.
 A public API exists but one can run its own instance.
 This package allows to compute distance (travel time and kilometric distance) between points and travel time matrices.

-This package relies on the usage of a running OSRM service.
+This package relies on the usage of a running OSRM service (tested with version 4.9.0 of the OSRM API).
 By default this service is the OSRM public API (http://router.project-osrm.org/).
 To change the OSRM server, change the osrm.server option:
 `options(osrm.server = "http://address.of.the.server/")`

 ## Features